Where shall we bury him?

 Death may die, but Love is deathless.

-We are busy working to bring Alfred Austin's "Sweet Love is Dead" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alfred Austin's "Sweet Love is Dead" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Sweet Love is Dead" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.